ltj866/template-tauri/README.md

 ## Deploying to Production

-After you run the `npm run build` command, your code will be built into a single bundle and saved to the `dist` folder, along with any other assets your project imported, or stored in the public assets folder.
+After you run the `npm run build` command, a production build of your app will be created in the `src-tauri/target/release/bundle` folder.
+This will contain a `.app` file for macOS, a `.msi` installer for Windows.

-In order to deploy your game, you will need to upload *all* of the contents of the `dist` folder to a public facing web server.

 ## Customizing the Template